Henry Kissinger: Foreign policy

-Kissinger served as National Security Advisor and Secretary of State under President Richard Nixon, and continued as Secretary of State under Nixon's successor Gerald Ford.
-With the death of George Shultz in February 2021, Kissinger is the last surviving member of the Nixon administration Cabinet.
+Kissinger served as National Security Advisor and Secretary of State under President Richard Nixon and continued as Secretary of State under Nixon's successor Gerald Ford.
+With the death of George Shultz in February 2021, Kissinger was the last surviving member of the Nixon administration Cabinet.

 The relationship between Nixon and Kissinger was unusually close, and has been compared to the relationships of Woodrow Wilson and Colonel House, or Franklin D. Roosevelt and Harry Hopkins.
 In all three cases, the State Department was relegated to a backseat role in developing foreign policy.
 Kissinger and Nixon shared a penchant for secrecy and conducted numerous "backchannel" negotiations, such as that through the Soviet Ambassador to the United States, Anatoly Dobrynin, that excluded State Department experts.
-Historian David Rothkopf has looked at the personalities of Nixon and Kissinger, saying:
+Historian David Rothkopf looked at the personalities of Nixon and Kissinger, saying:

 They were a fascinating pair.
 In a way, they complemented each other perfectly.
 Kissinger was the charming and worldly Mr. Outside who provided the grace and intellectual-establishment respectability that Nixon lacked, disdained and aspired to.
 Kissinger was an international citizen.
 Nixon very much a classic American.
 Kissinger had a worldview and a facility for adjusting it to meet the times, Nixon had pragmatism and a strategic vision that provided the foundations for their policies.
 Kissinger would, of course, say that he was not political like Nixon—but in fact he was just as political as Nixon, just as calculating, just as relentlessly ambitious ... these self-made men were driven as much by their need for approval and their neuroses as by their strengths.

 A proponent of Realpolitik, Kissinger played a dominant role in United States foreign policy between 1969 and 1977.
 In that period, he extended the policy of détente.
-This policy led to a significant relaxation in US–Soviet tensions and played a crucial role in 1971 talks with Chinese Premier Zhou Enlai.
+This policy led to a significant relaxation in U.S.–Soviet tensions and played a crucial role in 1971 talks with the People's Republic of China premier Zhou Enlai.
 The talks concluded with a rapprochement between the United States and China, and the formation of a new strategic anti-Soviet Sino-American alignment.
 He was jointly awarded the 1973 Nobel Peace Prize with Lê Đức Thọ for helping to establish a ceasefire and U.S. withdrawal from Vietnam.
 The ceasefire, however, was not durable.
-Thọ declined to accept the award and Kissinger appeared deeply ambivalent about it - he donated his prize money to charity, did not attend the award ceremony, and later offered to return his prize medal.[40]
+Thọ declined to accept the award and Kissinger appeared deeply ambivalent about it—he donated his prize money to charity, did not attend the award ceremony, and later offered to return his prize medal.
 As National Security Advisor in 1974, Kissinger directed the much-debated National Security Study Memorandum 200.